-- Powerful cellular and lipid antioxidant: Neutralizes harmful free radicals, known as reactive oxygen species (ROS), right where 90% of them are produced — in the mitochondria where energy is made via the electron transport chain of the respiration pathway and stored as ATP.
-Another important action is that Coenzyme Q10 recycles the antioxidant vitamins C and E once these vitamins have neutralized free radicals.
+- Powerful cellular and lipid antioxidant: CoQ10 neutralizes harmful free radicals, known as reactive oxygen species (ROS), right where 90% of them are produced — in the mitochondria.
+CoQ10 inhibits lipid peroxidation of cell membranes and low-density lipoproteins (LDL), and protects DNA.

 - Medications: Statins in particular reduce CoQ10 in the body.